|1EdTech Learning Resource Meta-Data Best Practice and Implementation Guide

 IPR and Distribution Notices

 Recipients of this document are requested to submit, with their comments, notification of any relevant patent claims or other intellectual property rights of which they may be aware that might be infringed by any implementation of the specification set forth in this document, and to provide supporting documentation.

-Copyright © 2001 IMS Global Learning Consortium.
+Copyright © 2001 1EdTech Consortium.
 All Rights Reserved.